-The construction phase of the project will continue (March-October 2019).
-AT&T’s contractor Daleo Inc. has substantially finished Potrero Road and will continue on to Moss Landing Road working towards Sandholdt Road.
-Contractor will be placing no parking signs in advance of anticipated work.
+The construction phase of the project will continue (March-December 2019).
+AT&T’s contractor Daleo Inc. has finished trenching Potrero Road, Allen Street, and most of Moss Landing Road.
+The contractor will now be working towards Highway 1 from Sandholdt Road.
+The contractor will be placing no parking signs in advance of anticipated work.
 Temporary traffic control will be implemented during typical construction hours.

 This project will remove most of the poles and all the existing overhead utility lines along Moss Landing Road and Sandholdt Road in the community of Moss Landing and install them underground.
 These lines include electrical conductors, communication, TV, and fiber optic cables.

 AT&T is the “lead” utility company for this project.
 They have hired Daleo Inc. to excavate and place conduits for all the utilities in a “joint trench” along the (purple) streets shown on the map below for $3.8 million dollars.
 This joint trench will be located predominately in the public right-of-way of Moss Landing and Sandholdt Roads.
 AT&T has acquired a County of Monterey Encroachment Permit.

 Each utility will then pull its wires through the main conduits and construct underground junction boxes and surface-mounted transformers at specific locations along the edge of the streets.

 Once the main lines are in place, each utility will construct a trench from the street to its existing utility panel on each building they presently serve on these streets, and convert the existing overhead service to underground.
 This process will create a very short (1-2 hour) interruption of service to each customer.
 Altogether this process will take approximately three months to complete.